Nationality Rooms: Philippine

 The Philippine Nationality Room began construction on May 3, 2018, overcoming a prior hold on the project since 2011.
 The design of the Philippine room is based on a traditional bahay na bato.
-Meaning "house of stone", bahay na bato is a long-lasting type of home that became popular in the Philippines during the years of Spanish occupation (mid-1500s and late 1800s).
+Meaning "house of stone", bahay na bato is a long-lasting type of home that became popular in the Philippines during the years of Spanish rule (mid-1500s to 1898).
 The room is particularly based on the interiors of the Quema House in the city of Vigan.
 The Philippine Nationality Room was designed by Pittsburgh architect Warren Bulseco and Philippine architect Melinda Minerva “Popi” Laudico.
 Professor Fernando Zialcita, a noted authority on Philippine ancestral houses from Ateneo de Manila University, served as adviser to the project.
 Filipino-American artist Eliseo Art Silva created paintings for the room.

-The room features lattice-patterned capiz shell windows, a popular alternative to glass in the Philippines due to frequent typhoons.
+The room features lattice-patterned windows using capiz shells, a popular alternative to glass in the Philippines.
 The chairs are backed with solihiya, rattan woven into a sunburst pattern.
 An etched silver Murano mirror from Europe and a bronze chandelier from the United States highlight the role of imported design in Filipino culture.

 Other artifacts showcase pre-Colonial cultures.
 The Golden Tara is a Hindu sculpture viewed by the Manobo tribe as a protective nature spirit.
 The Manunggul Jar, excavated from a Neolithic burial site in Palawan, depicts human figures traveling in a boat to the afterlife.
 The room's ceremonial key, designed by Christopher Purpura, incorporates mythological figures from the Meranao people of Mindanao—the serpent Naga and the bird Sarimanok.